-If your team works across multiple time zones, use a tool like Every Time Zone to figure out when your work schedules overlap.
+Another point about time: consistency is key.
+So if your team works across multiple time zones, use a tool like Every Time Zone to figure out when your work schedules overlap.
 Then, when you’ve decided on the best time to meet, stick to that time every day.
-Consistency is key in establishing new habits.

 Some people are more shy than others, so the meeting facilitator needs to make sure that everybody has equal time to speak.
 Going around the group in a circle is one way to ensure everyone shares; some teams pass around a designated object (a small toy, an office supply, etc.) to signify when it’s someone’s turn to talk.

-Bonus: Include Vibe as part of your stand-up meetings.
+Bonus: Include Vibe as part of your stand-up meeting

 No one said your daily sync had to be dull.
 Make stand-up meetings more dynamic by using the Vibe board.
 You can easily share the day’s agenda to a team board, take notes for the team to review, and video conference with workers who aren’t in the office.
 Adding an engaging visual element keeps the team’s energy up and provides a clear plan to start the day.